PhD in Psychology / Neuroscience

 As well as other options:

 • Partnership: If an external partner agrees to cover half the cost (approx. £35k over three years), the university can match the other half of the cost.
 Useful for applied projects and collaborations with startups, private companies or NGOs.
+If you’re thinking of developing a product, a software or a service, this could be a good option.

 Check-out this how to apply guide for additional information.